 Admission is free for members of the Städelverein.

-The audio guide is your perfect companion when visiting the collection or a special exhibition.
+There is also an audio guide to the Städel collection.
 Put your own tour together according to your interests, favourite subjects and mood.
 The audio guide offers lots of suggestions for a different visit to the museum every time.

-The audio guide is available in German, English, Spanish and French for 4 euros at the cashier’s desk of the Städel Museum.
+The audio guide is available in German, English, Spanish and French.

 - Bags, jackets, food and beverages